-When you enter the gallery, eyes in every corner of the space are watching you, like those of Hitchcock, or rather those of his camera coming back from the dead.
-But these eyes are made of leather, the biggest one, bulging, which has an overview placed at the end of the gallery, is made of the same fabric of Björk’s stage costume, which had spheres on the shoulders.
+As you enter the Joyce Gallery there are eyes in every corner of the space watching you, creating a Hitchcock like atmosphere as if the master himself had come back from the dead and we were seeing things through the eyes of his camera.
+Mercier created the eyes out of leather, the biggest one, which has an overview of the space is placed at the end of the gallery and is made out of the same fabric used in the creation of Björk’s stage costume, which had spheres on the shoulders.

-But for his first exhibition, he moved away from the big fashion houses and closer to his tastes and the first work of art he remembers, a Hitchcock movie, and he transcribed the psychology of his cinema and his characters in each object he created.
+For Mercier’s first solo exhibition, he moved away from the big fashion houses and closer to his personal tastes.
+In this case he was inspired by his memories of the first Hitchcock film that he remembers and he transcribed the psychology of his cinema and the way that he treated his characters in each object he created.
 The pieces are exposed on mannequins, one design is a leather waistband that drips blood on to the hips.
 Blood also drips from the neck where there is a choker which has raven feathers that fall to the shoulder.
 Another mannequin wears a bustier that surrounds the body with an imposing black leather ink stain in reference to The House of Doctor Edwardes (1945).
-The psychological thriller has a psychoanalyst falling in love with his patient and when Hitchock adapted the novel written by John Palmer he called his film Spellbound.
-The madness of this black leather garment is it slides over the body and locks it up like a straitjacket.
+The psychological thriller has a psychoanalyst falling in love with his patient and when Hitchcock adapted the novel written by John Palmer he called his film Spellbound.
+The madness of this black leather garment is that it slides over the body and locks it up like a straitjacket.
 Robert Mercier has been influenced by the vintage films and fast forwarded them to a 2021 version, bringing them in sync with our times.

 With this original and creative exhibition, the artist gives us the desire to dive back into these masterpieces of Hollywood cinema and to know his leatherwork as well as he knows Hitchcock’s.